-Boat Booking Terms and Conditions
+Boat Booking Terms and Conditions - Updated 24th Oct 2023

-The RAYC currently offers bookings for two boats: St Barbara V (Rustler 42 with 9 berths) and Bombardier III (Halberg-Rassy 342 with 6 berths).
-Both boats are available to be booked via a new online booking system that will make boat booking easier for members, facilitates more efficient Club administration, and ensures the Club complies with legal and insurance conditions.
+The RAYC currently offers its members bookings for two boats: St Barbara V (Rustler 42 with 9 berths) and Bombardier III (Halberg-Rassy 342 with 6 berths).
+Both boats are available to be booked by qualified members via our online booking system.
+The booking system is designed to make boat bookings easier for members, facilitates more efficient Club administration, and ensures the Club complies with legal and insurance conditions.

-- Boats are allocated on the following priority:
+1.Boats are allocated on the following priority:

 Priority 1 - RA Regiments for Adventurous Training.

 Priority 2 - Full and Associate members of the RAYC.

 Priority 3 - Other users such as clubs / charities are subject to prior approval by Rear Commodore (Offshore) but booked in line with condition 2 and 3 below.